duracell04/rough-refine/packages/brand/README.md

 # @roughrefine/brand

-Shared brand assets for the RoughRefine applications.
-The package ships the SVG concept artwork, a reusable sprite, and a Puppeteer export script that rasterises the mark for Electron and PWA entry points.
+Shared brand assets for the RoughRefine web application.
+The package ships the SVG concept artwork, a reusable sprite, and an export script powered by `@resvg/resvg-js` that rasterises the refined mark for PWA icons.

 ## Usage